DANCING IN GLENROAN

 Bringing back the scenes of childhood and the joys that long have flown,

-Though I’m growing old and weary still my heart is never dreary
+Though I’m growing old and weary, still my heart is never dreary.

 When I dream the dream that brings me back the dancing in Glenroan.

-Oh, the colleens were the sweetest, and their dancing was the neatest
+Sure, the colleens were the sweetest, and their dancing was the neatest

-You wouldn’t find their equal in the valleys of Tyrone
+You wouldn’t find their equal in the valleys of Tyrone.

-With a Failte for the stranger to the dancing in Glenroan.
+With a Failte for the stranger, to the dancing in Glenroan.

 And while sitting here I ponder till my heart is filled with wonder